AdolfoFC9/BirthdayMasterWebServer/README.md

 ### .env File configuration

+You must create your .env file on the root folder with the following variables

 * DB_USER - user of your postgres database server
 * DB_HOST - your postgres database host
 * DB_PSW - your postgres databese pasword